MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/user_guide/container_networking.md

 To configure the container host with NAT, follow these steps.

 Create a Virtual Switch with a type of ‘NAT’.
+For more information on the **New-VMSwitch** Command, see the [New-VMSwitch Reference](https://technet.microsoft.com/en-us/library/hh848455.aspx).

 ```powershell
 New-VMSwitch -Name "NAT" -SwitchType NAT -NATSubnetAddress "172.16.0.0/12"
 ```
 Create the Network Address Translation Object.
+For more information on the **New-NetNat** command, see the [New-NetNat Reference](https://technet.microsoft.com/en-us/library/dn283361.aspx)

 ```powershell
 New-NetNat -Name NAT -InternalIPInterfaceAddressPrefix "172.16.0.0/12"
 ```

-For more information on the **New-VMSwitch** Command see the [New-VMSwitch Reference](https://technet.microsoft.com/en-us/library/hh848455.aspx).

-For more information on the **New-NetNat** command, see the [New-NetNat Reference](https://technet.microsoft.com/en-us/library/dn283361.aspx)

 ### Containers and NAT

 When creating a Windows Container, a virtual switch can be selected for the container.
 When the container is connected to a virtual switch configured to use NAT, the container will receive a translated address.

-This example creates a container cpnnected to a NAT enabled virtual switch.
+This example creates a container connected to a NAT enabled virtual switch.

 ```powershell
 New-Container -Name DemoNAT -ContainerImageName WindowsServerCore -SwitchName "NAT"